 All these experiences led her to Corporate Accountability, where she began as a researcher and campaigner for the water campaign in 2011.
 For six years, Shayda directed Corporate Accountability’s international water campaign, leading our successful campaigning to push the World Bank to divest from global water privatizers, and founding a joint campaign with Environmental Rights Africa (now Corporate Accountability and Public Participation Africa) and Public Services International to advance water justice across Africa.

 Today, she leads the movement power program, which she founded to help build the power and capacity of liberatory social movements beyond Corporate Accountability’s issue-based campaigns.
 Through this work, Shayda partners with allies in the U.S. and across the globe to strengthen and connect social movements challenging corporate power, advance collective campaigning, and move resources to the frontlines.
 In this position, she played a foundational role supporting the creation of the Black Collective and the Movement Solidarity Fund.

 She holds a bachelor’s degree in earth sciences from Rice University and a master’s in political science from the University of Chicago.
 And if you hear someone singing beautiful renditions of early 90’s R&B songs around campaign headquarters, you know that’s Shayda.

-Shayda speaks Spanish and English.
+Shayda speaks Spanish, English, and conversational Farsi.